One of the easiest ways to identify a non-native English speaker is by the incorrect order of adjectives in a sentence.

 As you read and listen to more English, you’ll eventually begin to order the adjectives naturally.
 You can build your vocabulary further with these powerful adjectives, extreme adjectives, and negative adjectives.
 And definitely make sure you know these 100 common adjectives.

-But for now, you can try this quiz to practice!
+But for now, you can try this quiz to practice the correct order of adjectives in English!

 Quiz: Adjective Order in English